-Historically, pelvic urological embolization consisted of Internal Iliac Artery embolization for uncontrollable haemorrhage from prostate and bladder malignancies.62 More recently, prostatic arterial embolization for benign prostatic hyperplasia has been tried.63 In the emergency setting, angiographic embolization has been performed to address catastrophic bleeding post-TRUS biopsy in patients deemed too unstable for colonoscopy.^{64,65} It is considered to be fast, safe and accurate.
-The SRA was the source of bleeding in the former paper, believed to be the first reported case of severe life threatening rectal bleeding following TRUS-guided prostate biopsy effectively managed by angiographic therapy.
-Elsewhere, selective arterial embolization has successfully resulted in haemostasis of a large pelvic haematoma after biopsy.66 Additionally, De Beule et al. report a rare case of a postbiopsy prostate arteriovenous fistula resulting in massive rectal haemorrhage which required embolization with calibrated microparticles and microcoils after medical and endoscopic interventions had failed (see Figure 3).67 Elsewhere, intra-arterial embolization with Gianturco-Wallace coils was performed on a post-biopsy pulsatile perineal haematoma due to a pseudoaneurysm of the Left Hypogastric Artery.68
+Historically, pelvic urological embolization consisted of internal iliac artery embolization for uncontrollable hemorrhage from prostate and bladder malignancies.
+More recently, prostatic arterial embolization for benign prostatic hyperplasia has been tried.
+In the emergency setting, angiographic embolization has been performed to address catastrophic bleeding post-TRUS biopsy in patients deemed too unstable for colonoscopy.
+It is considered to be fast, safe, and accurate.
+The SRA was the source of bleeding in the former paper, believed to be the first reported case of severe life-threatening rectal bleeding following TRUSguided prostate biopsy effectively managed by angiographic therapy.
+Elsewhere, selective arterial embolization has successfully resulted in hemostasis of a large pelvic hematoma after biopsy.
+Additionally, De Beule et al report a rare case of a post-biopsy prostate arteriovenous fistula resulting in massive rectal hemorrhage that required embolization with calibrated microparticles and microcoils after medical and endoscopic interventions had failed (Fig. 3).
+Elsewhere, intra-arterial embolization with Gianturco-Wallace coils was performed on a post-biopsy pulsatile perineal hematoma due to a pseudoaneurysm of the left hypogastric artery.